Wynne F. Clouse

 Wynne F. Clouse (August 29, 1883 – February 19, 1944) was a U.S. Representative from Tennessee.

 Biography

 Born in Goffton, near Cookeville, Tennessee, Clouse was the son of Thomas Jefferson and Eunetta Zina Bumbalough Clouse.
 He attended the public schools and was graduated from Cleveland Hill Academy, Pleasant Hill, Tennessee, in 1898.
-He married Linnie Shine Dowell on December 23, 1907 and had a child, Eunetta Clouse. and from Cumberland University, Lebanon, Tennessee, in 1911, where studied law at Cumberland School of Law.
+He married Linnie Shine Dowell on December 23, 1907 and had a child, Eunetta Clouse.
+Clouse graduated from Cumberland University, Lebanon, Tennessee, in 1911, where studied law at Cumberland School of Law.
 He was admitted to the bar in 1911 and commenced practice in Cookeville, Tennessee, in 1912.
 He served as delegate to the Republican National Conventions in 1916 and 1924.

 Career

 Clouse was elected as a Republican to the Sixty-seventh Congress (March 4, 1921 – March 3, 1923).
 An unsuccessful candidate for reelection in 1922 to the Sixty-eighth Congress, he resumed the practice of law in the city of Nashville.